puppetlabs/puppetdb/docker/README.md

 The following environment variables are supported:

-- `PUPPERWARE_DISABLE_ANALYTICS`
+- `PUPPERWARE_ANALYTICS_ENABLED`

-  Set to `true` to disable Google Analytics.
-Defaults to 'true'.
+  Set to 'true' to enable Google Analytics.
+Defaults to 'false'.

 - `USE_PUPPETSERVER`

-  Set to `false` to skip acquiring SSL certificates from a Puppet Server.
+  Set to 'false' to skip acquiring SSL certificates from a Puppet Server.
 Defaults to 'true'.

 - `PUPPETDB_DATABASE_CONNECTION`